luyadev/luya/docs/guide1.0/app-blocks.md

 }
 ```

-As we have switched to PHPBlock by default (in beta8) you now have to create also a view file, which is located in the view folder of your project: `app/views/blocks/`.
-The view file itself does have the same name is the class name of your block: `TextTransformBlock.php`.
-In your example from above the view file could look like this:
+As we have switched to PHPBlock by default (in beta8) you now have to create also a view file, which is located in the view folder of your application: `app/views/blocks/`.
+The view itself must have the same name as the class name of your block: `TextTransformBlock.php`.

+In the example above, the view file should looke like this:

 ```php
 <?php